SerhiiStaryk/mosaic-dashboard/README.md

 - **react-mosaic-component**: Library for building resizable and rearrangeable tiled layouts.
 - **react-select**: Flexible and customizable dropdown components.
 - **json-server**: Mock REST API server for simulating a backend.
+- **Docker**: Container platform for running the application in isolated environments.

 ## Installation